copsTvFan/cops-episode-guide/guide.md

   John is the ram man, Bobby is the #2 man.
 If a shooting occurs the paramedics can take him wherever.
 If they get hit they'll got to Kaiser.
 Sgt.
 Art Reddy listens.
-He's kinda wired, so be careful (10:03 AM Warrant Served) The front gated door is open so they run right in yelling, “Freeze or I'll kill you!”
+He's kinda wired, so be careful (10:03 AM Warrant Served) The front gated door is open so they run right in yelling, "Freeze or I'll kill you!"
   They hear someone go out the back and give chase.
 There is a storage building in the back that is open and they check it.
 There is a lot of garbage in the back and a large brick wall he might've jumped.
 They find the sawed off fully